-Not much reliable information exist about the origin story of Sacagawea; however, it is commonly held that Sacagawea was born around 1788 into a Native American tribe called Agaidika, who were also called Lemhi Shoshone.
-It is worth mentioning that the name of the tribe translates into ‘Salmon Eater’.
+Not much reliable information exist about the origin story of Sacagawea; however, it is commonly held that Sacagawea was born around 1788 into an influential Native American tribe called Agaidika, who were also called Lemhi Shoshone.
+It is worth mentioning that the name of the tribe translates into English as ‘Salmon Eater’.
 The location of Sacagawea’s tribe could be pinned at a place near present-day Idaho-Montana border.

 At around 12 years of age, Sacagawea’s world was rocked when her tribe was attacked by a group of warriors from Hidatsa.
 The attack left many Shoshone members dead, particularly men.
 Sacagawea and a number of girls were kidnapped by the warriors and taken to the Hidatsa tribe – a place near present-day Washburn, North Dakota.

-Although not much information historical information exists about the conditions that she lived in at the hands of her Hidatsa captors, it is safe to assume that Sacagawea was treated quite unfairly.
-Kidnaping of young girls from rival tribes must have been a common phenomenon back then; and the girls that were kidnapped were mostly likely hastened (without their consent obviously) into adapting into their new environment.
+Although not much historical information exists about the conditions that she lived in at the hands of her Hidatsa captors, it is safe to assume that Sacagawea was treated quite unfairly.
+Kidnaping of young girls from rival tribes was a common phenomenon back then; and the girls that were kidnapped were mostly likely hastened (without their consent obviously) into adapting into their new environment.

 Why did Sacagawea accompany Lewis and Clark on their expedition?

 Another very important reason for choosing Charbonneau and Sacagawea was that the latter was pregnant.
-The explorers figured that being in the company of a native Shoshone pregnant woman would make their team look less threatening or hostile.
-As a result, the explorers would less likely be attacked by Native Americans in the region.
-This likely explains why the Otter Woman did not tag along, as Sacagawea’s pregnancy was enough reason to alley any fears in Native Indians that could harm the expedition group of Lewis and Clark.
+The explorers figured that being in the company of a native Shoshone pregnant woman would make their expedition team look less threatening or hostile.
+As a result, the explorers hoped that they would less likely be attacked by Native Americans in the region.
+This likely explains why the Otter Woman did not tag along, as Sacagawea’s pregnancy was enough reason to allay any fears among Native Indians that could harm the expedition group of Lewis and Clark.